-Here’s how to plant carrots in your garden this year so you can enjoy these tasty, nutritious veggies straight from the garden, as fresh as can be.
+Here’s how to plant carrots in your garden so you can enjoy these tasty, nutritious veggies straight from the garden, as fresh as can be.

 They are so worth the effort it takes to get them going.
 But once they get started, they’re low maintenance and the reward of pulling a sweet carrot right out of the ground is pretty awesome.